Snow will continue to make it’s way through Montana on Friday.

-Mild weather and temperatures well above average will take us through the first half of the work week.
+Dangerously cold temperatures will take us into the work week.

-High pressure will dominate our forecast this week, allowing for temperatures to stay well above average.
+High pressure will allow for temperatures to climb well above average through Friday.

-Winds will remain a bit of an issue again on Friday.
+Winds will remain a bit of an issue on Monday, especially throughout Eastern Montana.

 High pressure just off the Pacific Coast is causing strong upper level winds over Montana on Friday.